sugoiJS/core/README.md

 #### Lifecycle Hooks

-Sugoi ORM use predefined lifecycle hooks which can implemented by interfaces:
+SugoiJS ORM uses predefined lifecycle hooks that can be implemented by interfaces:

 1. IBeforeValidate
 2. IValidate